yaseminobek/yasemin.github.io/README.md

 Scratch: I faced problems with making the squares show all at the same time.

-Clock: I forgot to put @State in front of minuteSeg, so the hand didn’t update
+Clock: I forgot to put @State in front of minuteSeg, so the hand didn’t update.
-       The hour kept going past 24
+       The hour kept going past 24.

 Tic Tac Toe: After a player won, the app still let us tap more squares and the label sometimes changed to the next player’s turn.
 ## How I fixed them:
 Github: First, I analyzed what the problem was.